Alocks/Alura-Data-Miner/README.md

-# Alura-Scraper
+# Alura Data miner
-Scrap all videos from a course you want and you can download'em automatically(downloading is optional).
+Crawls and Scrap all videos from a fomation you want and download in batch(downloading is optional).
 Attention, you need to be a paid member to work.
 And nope, I didn't code anything to treat errors like wrong username/password or link yet.

 By the way, the links for the video resets daily.
 Pay attention when downloading.

-# Alura Scraper Documentation
+# # Alura Data miner Documentation
 AluraLogin:
 -Login on the site.
 Only needed to crawl and scrap a formation.
 -Uses AluraScraper and AluraCrawler as subclasses, so you only need to create one object.